Seeking Philanthropic Support from the QEII Foundation

 There are multiple ways for an initiative or idea to be considered for philanthropic investment through the QEII Foundation.
 For example:

-• Strategic alignment with the Foundation’s fundraising priorities
+- Strategic alignment with the Foundation’s fundraising priorities

-• Operational readiness and feasibility within Nova Scotia Health (NSH)
+- Operational readiness and feasibility within Nova Scotia Health (NSH)

 Step-by-Step Process

-While the following process provides a consistent framework for submitting larger initiatives for consideration, it is important to recognize that each initiative is unique.
+While the following process provides a consistent framework for submitting new initiatives for consideration, it is important to recognize that each initiative is unique.
 The Foundation and NSH are committed to working collaboratively and applying flexibility and professional judgment where needed.
 Factors such as timing, complexity, urgency and donor interest may influence the process.
 Exceptions or adaptations may be appropriate in certain cases, with mutual agreement between leadership teams.

 1. Initial Strategic Initiative Proposal Submission